hazelcast/hazelcast-cpp-client/README.md

 ### Programmatic Client Network Configuration

-Here is an example of configuring network for C++ Client programmatically.
+Here is an example of configuring the network for C++ Client programmatically.

 ```C++
     ClientConfig clientConfig;